siddharthtd/ddos_deauth_detector/README.md

 sniff_funct is a function that is used to create the Scapy.sniff function for sniffing the extracted packets.

 value_print_funct is used to print the values or results of the sniffing and extraction of de-authentication packets.

+Future Developments:

+Future developments will be added later on, after they are planned.

+Testing Underway.
+Repository to be made public on: January 14, 2018

+This repository will be private until then.